macaroni-os/macaroni-site/site/content/docs/getting-started.md

 #### Using an LXD container

-The Funtoo & Macaroni teams supply their LXD images over an Simplestreams Server.
+The Funtoo & Macaroni teams supply their LXD images over a Simplestreams Server.
 To configure the LXD `remote` just run this command:

 ```shell